karunakarrao/DevOps/Kubernetes/K8S-Notes.md

  	$ kubectl get secrets --all-namespaces -o json | kubectl replace -f -

 ----------------------------------------------------------------------------------------
-Multi-Container PODS:
+Sidecar Contaienrs : Multi-Container PODS
 ----------------------------------------------------------------------------------------
-Pods what co-exist with one or more pods called multi container pods, this pods will get destroied and created together. they even use same space.
+Sidecar container pods are run along side with main application pod. they will stay alive as long as the main pod. if one of the pods goes down or crashes, both pods will be restarted. both the containers are expected to stay alive at all times.
+Pods what co-exist with one or more pods called multi container pods, this pods will get destroied and created together. they even use same space. both sidecar and muticontainer pods are same.

+some of the usecases of the sidecar containers are:

+	1. logging sidecar
+ 	2. monitoring sidecar
+  	3. security sidecar
+   	4. network sidecar
+    	5. database sidecar
+     	6. encryption sidecar and etc.

 multi-pod.yaml
 -----------------------------